-What Type of Oil?
+What Type of Oil Is Best?

-Healthy Hair Oil is a wonderful blend of sesame and coconut oils with some key herbs for hair growth, like bhringaraj (known as “ruler of the hair”), amalaki, and brahmi/gotu kola.
+Healthy Hair Oil is a wonderful blend of sesame and coconut oils with some key herbs for healthy hair growth, like bhringaraj (known as “ruler of the hair”), amalaki, and brahmi/gotu kola.
 These are all cooling and cleansing to pitta in the scalp, as well as calming and relaxing to the mind.

 An opportune time to oil your hair is during your self-massage, known as abhyanga in Ayurveda, since you will already have everything you need and have set aside the time.
-You can also oil your hair before bed if you want to leave the oil in overnight for deeper hydration and nourishment.

 How To Apply Oil to Your Hair